Find out what a CT scan is, how you have it and what happens afterwards.

 When you arrive

 The radiographer might ask you to change into a hospital gown.
-You might have to remove jewellery and other metal objects, such as hair clips.
+You should remove jewellery and other metal objects, such as hair clips.
 Metal interferes with the images produced by the scanner.

 In the scanning room